projectnessie/iceberg-catalog-migrator/README.md

 # Objective
-Introduce a CLI tool to bulk migrate Iceberg tables from one catalog to another without a data copy.
+Introduce a command-line tool that enables bulk migration of Iceberg tables from one catalog to another without the need to copy the data.

-Users may want to move away from one catalog and use the other catalog with their existing Iceberg tables for the following reasons:
+There are various reasons why users may want to move their Iceberg tables to a different catalog.
+For instance,
 * They were using hadoop catalog and later realized that it is not production recommended.
 So, they want to move tables to other production ready catalogs.
 * They just heard about the awesome Arctic catalog (or Nessie) and want to move their existing iceberg tables to Dremio Arctic.
 * They had an on-premise Hive catalog, but want to move tables to a cloud-based catalog as part of their cloud migration strategy.

-Before the `1.1.0` Iceberg release, the only way to achieve this was **by copying the data** using `insert into catalog1.db.tableName as select * from catalog2.db.tableName`.
+Previously, before the Iceberg `1.1.0` release, the only way to migrate tables was by copying the data using the command `insert into catalog1.db.tableName as select * from catalog2.db.tableName`.
 After the iceberg `1.1.0` release, all Iceberg Catalogs supports register table with the `catalog#registerTable()` API.
 However, custom code is needed to migrate all the tables in bulk.
 **Hence, we introduce a CLI tool to migrate Iceberg tables in bulk from one Iceberg Catalog to another without a data copy.**